adrelanos/timezone-utc/README.md

 # Sets timezone to UTC #

-A metapackage, that sets timezone to UTC, which is recommended for Anonymity Distributions.
+A metapackage, that sets timezone to UTC.

+This is recommended for Anonymity Distributions.

+For better privacy/anonymity.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)